aspose-svg/Aspose.SVG-Products/svg/en/partials/_faq.md

 Q3: "What browsers support Data URIs?"
 A3: "Data URI is the fastest and easiest way to embed images and other files on your web pages.
 Data URI is supported by major modern browsers: Chrome, Firefox, Safari, Edge, Opera, and IE8+."
 ---

+{{<section faq-vectorizer>}}
+---
+h2: FAQ
+Q1: "How can I vectorize {{i18n.informat}}?"
+A1: "Aspose.SVG allows you to convert {{i18n.informat}} to SVG in any way - online or programmatically.
+For example, you can vectorize {{i18n.informat}} in real-time using Online [Image Vectorizer](https://products.aspose.app/svg/image-vectorization) that converts your images quickly and with high quality.
+In other way, you can use Aspose.SVG for .NET API to vectorize {{i18n.informat}} programmatically."
+Q2: "What is the image vectorization for?"
+A2: "Vector images are essential for any professional who works with drawings, graphics, or sketches.
+Many designers, printers, architects, and artists often choose to work with sketches or drawings as vector images.
+And they have good reasons!
+Unlike bitmap graphics, vector arts are resizable and scalable without losing any quality, and they will still display just as clearly.
+Also, vectorization can be used to update or recover images. <br> Vector images are what you need to produce banners, logos, maps, signs, embroideries, engravings, graphs, blueprints, etc."
+Q3: "What is a raster to vector conversion?"
+A3: "The process of image conversion from raster to vector is called image vectorization.
+It is a complex computational process that converts a bitmap image made up of pixels into a vector image made up of lines, curves, and other geometric shapes."
+---